SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/reference/ALToolbox/misc.md

 a submit button appears, and once the text review is submitted (or after the thumbs, if no `review_action` was provided), a final &quot;thank you&quot; messsage is displayed.

-**Arguments**:

-- `up_action` - the variable name of an event to be executed on the server if the thumbs up is pressed
+@param up_action {string} - the variable name of an event to be executed on the server if the thumbs up is pressed
-- `down_action` - the variable name of an event to be executed on the server if the thumbs down is pressed
+@param down_action {string} - the variable name of an event to be executed on the server i the thumbs down is pressed
-- `review_action` - the variable name of an event to be execute on the server when someone submits their text review
+@param (optional) review_action {string} - the variable name of an event to be execute on the server when someone submits their text review
-- `thumbs_display` - text displayed to user describing the thumbs
+@param (optional) thumbs_display {string} - text displayed to user describing the thumbs
-- `review_display` - text displayed to user describing the text input
+@param (optional) review_display {string} - text displayed to user describing the text input
-- `submit_review_button` - text on the button to submit their text review
+@param (optional) submit_review_button {string} - text on the button to submit their text review
-- `post_review_display` - text displayed to user after review is submitted
+@param (optional) post_review_display {string} - text displayed to user after review is submitted

-**Returns**:

-  the HTML string of the widget

 #### sum\_if\_defined